sucho-archiving/sucho-archiving.github.io/index.md

 **Для людей в Україні**: [Що робить SUCHO (Saving Ukrainian Cultural Heritage Online)?](/ukraina)

+**Supporting SUCHO**: SUCHO and [WebRecorder](https://webrecorder.net/) are currently raising funds for a *WebRecorder support engineer* position to actively help volunteers troubleshoot web archiving work, and improve the open-source tools and documentation to put web archiving in the hands of anyone who wants to participate in preserving digital cultural heritage.
+For details, see our [OpenCollective page](https://opencollective.com/sucho).

 **March 8, 2022 press release:** [Volunteers Unite to Archive Ukrainian Cultural Heritage](press-release-20220308-volunteers-unite)